 Data retention policy

-Data is archived automatically depending on its type.
-The retention time can be modified to suit your needs.
+Data is archived automatically depending on the type.
+The retention time is stated in your contract and can be modified to suit your needs.
 To discuss a data retention plan specific for your account, contact your Customer Success Manager.

 Our infrastructure is three-time redundant, self-checking, self-healing and distributed over several availability zones to ensure high availability.